 These mouthwatering bone in pork chops are marinated in a sweet and savory mustard sauce and then grilled to perfection.

-Pork chops are a great change up from the normal beef and chicken for your next backyard barbecue.
-They have a mild flavor and lend themselves to bold flavorful marinades and rubs.
-And when properly cooked they are tender and juicy.
-But some can be a bit bland and easy to overcook.
-A lot of that has to do with choosing the right cut.
+Pork chops are a great change up from the normal beef and chicken for your next backyard grilling session.
+They have a mild flavor and lend themselves to flavorful marinades and rubs.
+This pork chop recipe features a delicious savory marinade that will have everyone asking for seconds!

 Choosing your chops